 Music Schools

 It started as a 5-months pilot in August 2015, then became one of our core programs since March 2016.
-It is a specialized, methodical and regular, 18-months music study program that includes around 500 hours of teaching per year for each student.
+It is a specialized, methodical and regular, 18-months music study program that includes around 700 hours of teaching per year for each student.
 The school runs in Beqaa in Lebanon and it started in Amman, Jordan since April 2017.

 Film School

-The Action for Hope Video School was launched in March 2017, building on the video training workshops Action for Hope has been organizing in Lebanon since 2013, within cultural relief convoys and also as standalone activities.
+The Action for Hope Film School was launched in March 2017, building on the video training workshops Action for Hope has been organizing in Lebanon since 2013, within cultural relief convoys and also as standalone activities.

 Theater Training and Production